javierlopezdeancos/higgsboson/README.md

 #### Git

-You should install and configure with your vizor credentials [git](https://git-scm.com) to manage this code in Azure Devops repository.
+You should install and configure it.

 ### Install